-In the hindsight, I believe the name Hybrid project management is a much better description of this method than structured agile which I used before.
+In the hindsight, I believe now the name Hybrid project management is a much better description of the method I was describing than structured agile which I used then.

 To learn more about agile project management, read an article I recently wrote about agile called Agile project management – A tutorial.

 Check also, the in-depth review of the work breakdown structure and waterfall method to learn more about how WBS works and if it is right for your projects.

 If you are in the process of buying project management software read project management software buyer’s guide it is an excellent resource for choosing the right project management software for your needs.